cseanburns/systems-librarianship/src/05-using-gcloud-virtual-machines.md

 > the owners of Ubuntu,
 > provide standard support for LTS versions for five years.
 >
-> LTS versions of Ubuntu are also more stable.
+> LTS versions of Ubuntu are stable.
-> Non-LTS versions of Ubuntu only receive nine months of standard support,
+> Non-LTS versions of Ubuntu receive nine months of standard support,
 > and generally apply cutting edge technology,
 > which is not always desirable for server operating systems.
 > Each version of Ubuntu has a code name.